DoubleF3lix/onyx/README.md

 # Onyx
-> A python library to generate minecraft datapacks
+A python library to generate datapacks

 &nbsp;
 ## Installation